digitalfabrik/integreat-app/docs/08-cicd.md

 The setup of certificates is demonstrated in section [Manual builds](06-manual-builds.md#manually-building-for-ios).

-## What types of certificates exist?
+## What Types of Certificates Exist?

 The certificate system of Apple seems very complex at first.
 Therefore, we will briefly explain the types of certificates and what the purpose is.